 Robbie brings a wealth of player development experience to his role with NBA Global Academy, both at a collegiate level and with elite junior programs in Australia.
 A 5-year assistant coach to Dip Metress at Augusta State University (NCAA D2), Robbie played a key role as the Jaguars established themselves as a perennial power, progressing to four Sweet Sixteens, three Elite Eights and two Final Fours in his time at the university.
 On returning to his native Australia, he coached professionally with the Sydney Kings of the National Basketball League (NBL).
 Robbie has also led elite youth development programs in Sydney, as well as serving as an assistant coach with the Australian Under-17 Men’s National Team that claimed a gold medal in the 2017 FIBA Oceania Championships in Guam.
 A two-year starter at Belmont Abbey College, Robbie has a Masters in Physical Education.

 Strength and Conditioning Coach

 Coach Shane Connolly is an accredited and certified strength and conditioning coach.
 Shane played basketball and received his undergrad degree at St. Lawrence University in New York.
-He then received his masters in kinesiology from St. Mary’s College, where he also served as the Director of Strength and Conditioning.
+He then received his masters in kinesiology from Saint Mary’s College, where he then went on to serve as the Director of Strength and Conditioning.
 After Saint Mary’s, he spent one year as the strength and conditioning coach at the NBA Academy Shandong in the Shandong province of China before joining the NBA Global Academy staff.

 |Player Name||Position||Country of Origin||Age||Height|